Misdiagnosed Meningitis Claims

 The above list is by no means exhaustive, and a multitude of additional treatments, therapies and recovery methods may be needed.
 It is the responsibility of medical staff to assess a patient thoroughly to determine their care needs and promptly provide necessary treatment.
 Failure to do so may amount to clinical negligence, and a patient may be eligible to make a claim for compensation.

-If you do have a valid claim, our solicitors will be happy to help you on a no win no fee basis.
+If you do have a valid claim, your solicitor will be happy to help you on a no win no fee basis.